tcm5343/cycl/README.md

 `cycl` is being actively developed, instructions will come as it becomes more stable.

+Run `make` to see the available targets and their descriptions.

-To serve the documentation pages locally, you can simply run `docker compose up`.
-The address should be served on `http://0.0.0.0:8000`, if not, you can run `docker compose logs sphinx | grep "Serving"` to determine the actual address.
+To serve the documentation pages locally, you can simply run `make docs-serve`.
+The address should be served on `http://0.0.0.0:8000`, if not, you can run `docker compose logs sphinx | grep "Serving"` to determine the correct address.

 To run specific tests: